Charles Oliveira retains lightweight title by submitting Dustin Poirier at UFC 269

 Charles Oliveira retains lightweight title by submitting Dustin Poirier in UFC 269 main event

-The Brazilian already had the most finishes and most submission wins in UFC history, and he improved both records in Las Vegas
+The Brazilian already had the most finishes and most submission wins in UFC history, and he improved both records in Las Vegas on Saturday

-Charles Oliveira retained the UFC lightweight title by submitting Dustin Poirier in the main event of UFC 269 on Saturday night.
+Charles Oliveira retained the UFC lightweight title by submitting Dustin Poirier in the main event of UFC 269 on Saturday night, capping off a thrilling night of fights in Las Vegas.

-Former interim champion Poirier was challenging for the undisputed belt for the second time in his career, but the American’s newest venture ended the same way as his last – with the ‘Diamond’ losing via submission.
+Former interim champion Poirier was challenging for the undisputed belt for the second time in his career, but the American’s newest venture ended the same way as his previous attempt – with the ‘Diamond’ losing via submission.

 In the meantime, Poirier fought his way back to the top of the division with three straight wins, including two against old rival Conor McGregor this year.

-Meanwhile, Oliveira claimed the belt vacated by Khabib, knocking out Michael Chandler in May to become lightweight champion.
+Meanwhile, Oliveira (32-8) claimed the belt vacated by Khabib, knocking out Michael Chandler in May to become lightweight champion.

 It all led to this highly-anticipated main event in the final UFC pay-per-view of 2021, and the in-ring action delivered on the hype.

-A blistering first round saw Poirier drop the champion multiple times, but Oliveira survived and dominated his challenger on the canvas for the majority of the second round.
+A blistering first round saw Poirier drop the champion multiple times, though Oliveira survived and managed to clinch his challenger on numerous occasions, landing damaging knees to the body and uppercuts in close.

-Then, early in the third, Oliveira’s pressure paid off as he quickly jumped on Poirier’s back.

-The Brazilian locked in a standing rear naked choke, forcing Poirier to tap out.
+After dropping Oliveira, 32, for a third time in the first round, the American followed the jiu-jitsu specialist into his guard, landing a slicing elbow from above.

+The pair soon stood, trading punches as Poirier’s power advantage became increasingly clear – though Oliveira’s accuracy was keeping the ‘Diamond’ alert.

 Register for free to continue reading